holen/opensource/FastDFS/README.md

 # FastDFS
 FastDFS is an open source high performance distributed file system (DFS).
 It's major functions include: file storing, file syncing and file accessing, and design for high capacity and load balancing.
+FastDFS has two roles: tracker and storage.
+The tracker takes charge of scheduling and load balancing for file access.
+The storage store files and it's function is file management including: file storing, file syncing, providing file access interface.

 ## Install on ubuntu12.04.3
 Install prepare